hixiaolu/armbian-onecloud-zqb/README.md

 ## GPIO

-There is a missing 44-pins chip on the board (presumably for a WiFi module) which has many pins directly connected to the `SoC`.
+There is a reserved SDIO WiFi module on the board which has many pins directly connected to the `SoC`.
 They are able to be used as `GPIO`.

-Please check the `dts` (added by `patch/kernel/meson-{edge,current}/onecloud-0001-add-dts.patch`) for specific definitions.
+Please check the `dts` (added by `patch/kernel/archive/meson-6.12/onecloud-0001-add-dts.patch`) for specific definitions.

 NOTE: These pins in the `dts` were measured on `V1.0 board` and have not been verified on the V1.3 board.